MicrosoftDocs/sql-docs/docs/relational-databases/databases/tempdb-database.md

 Put the `tempdb` database on disks that differ from the disks that user databases use.

 > [!NOTE]
-> Even though the database option `DELAYED_DURABILITY` is set to DISABLED for `tempdb`, SQL Server by default uses [lazy commits](../logs/control-transaction-durability.md) to flush log changes to disk, since `tempdb` is created at startup and doesn't need to run the recovery process.
+> Even though the database option `DELAYED_DURABILITY` is set to DISABLED for `tempdb`, SQL Server uses [lazy commits](../logs/control-transaction-durability.md) to flush `tempdb` log changes to disk, since `tempdb` is created at startup and doesn't need to run the recovery process.

 ## Performance improvements in tempdb for SQL Server